Sustainability

 The garden quickly flourished and we added the water tanks, chicken coop and renovated the portable into the Garden Kitchen to provide the cooking program for the school.
 At the same time, we began to focus on other areas of the school where we needed to regenerate gardens or parts of our bush setting lost during the construction of our community hall.
 Our achievements earned us a place as finalists in the Victorian Sustainable Schools Award, in 2011.

 Since then we have developed our focus on environmental issues and sustainable practices.
 We have taken on the ResourceSmart School program and are working towards becoming a 5-star sustainable school, we are working closely with organisations such as CERES to help us realise these actions.
-To date, we have completed two module and have 2 stars; Core and Biodiversity.
+Currently we are a 4 star rated school!

 We have a dedicated sustainability educator/gardener and cooking teacher to support the Kitchen-Garden program and the children love cooking and eating the food from the garden.